sidamos/Marlin/README.md

 <h1>Marlin 2.0.9.5 firmware for Creality Ender 2 Pro with 4.2.3 board</h1>

-<span style="color:red">This is a firmware only for the 4.2.3 board.</span> If you have Marlin 2.0.6.1 as original firmware then you likely have the 4.2.3 board but it is more safe to actually open the printer and check.
+**This is a firmware only for the 4.2.3 board.**

+If you have Marlin 2.0.6.1 as original firmware then you likely have the 4.2.3 board but it is more safe to actually open the printer and check.

 Use at your own risk!
 I am not responsible for anything that happens when you use this source or the compiled firmware for your printer!

-This firmware has bigger buffers, so you have to put
+**This firmware has bigger buffers, so you have to put**
-- <span style="color:red">M400</span>
+- **M400**

-at the top of the end G-code in your slicer, so that it empties the buffers before cooling down!
+**at the top of the end G-code in your slicer, so that it empties the buffers before cooling down!**

 ## Features
 This builds on the Marlin 2.0.x LTS branch and Marlin's example config for the Ender 2 Pro.